Campervan Electrical

 • The 120-volt microwave, air conditioner, and outlets can only be used if the campervan is either plugged in or the generator is running.

-• We use about 40 amp-hours overnight, so either driving or running the generator for an hour recovers most of what we use.
+• We use about 40 amp-hours overnight, so either driving or running the generator for an hour recovers most of what we use overnight.
+If we do not receive any sunlight during the day, we consume roughly 100Ah per day.

 The 120 volt AC electrical consists of: